MrPunyapal/basic-crud/README.md

     ```

     ```bash
-    # Lint the code using Pint
+    # Lint and refactor the code using Pint and Rector
     composer lint

+    # Test lint and refactor (dry run) using Pint and Rector
     composer test:lint

-    # Refactor the code using Rector
-    composer refactor
-    composer test:refactor

     # Run PHPStan
     composer test:types